Mengwei-Xu/Event-B-BDI-Models/README.md

 ### 5. Inspect proofs in Rodin

 To inspect the proofs (especially the invariant safety properties for the running example) in Rodin, for example, first open the project `BDIAgentRobotCleaningModels` in the Event-B Explorer, expand the machine `BDISemantics` node, and then **Proof Obligations** view should now appear.
 This view lists all proof obligations (POs) generated from `BDISemantics`, including invariant preservation together with their status (proved, undischarged, pending).
-For example, green icons indicates a PO is proved.
+For example, green icon indicates a PO is proved.

-To inspect one in detail, double-click a PO to switch to the *Proving* perspective, where Rodin shows a proof tree and the applied rules.
+To inspect one PO in detail, double-click a PO to switch to the *Proving* perspective, where Rodin shows a proof tree and the applied proving rules.
 To enter the *Proving* perspective, please go to  **Window → Perspective → Open Perspective → Proving**.
 In the proving perspective, you can expand the proof tree to see how the invariant follows from the event’s guards, actions, and hypotheses, and you can replay the existing proofs.
 All proofs needed for e.g. the paper’s safety and faithfulness claims are already discharged; inspection is read-only unless you choose to change them.